martenscs/my-account/README.md

    The URI of the Data Broker's SCIM connection handler.
 A value like "https://1.2.3.4:8443" should be used.
 3. CLIENT_REDIRECT_URL
    The redirect URI for the client in the OAuth flow.
-This should be the address used to view the sample, and should be one of the Redirect URIs configured for the sample application in the Data Broker.
+This should be the address used to view the sample, and should be one of the Redirect URLs configured for the sample OAuth2 Client in the Data Broker.
 A value like "https://1.2.3.4:8443/samples/my-account/" should be used.
 4. CLIENT_ID
-   The Client ID assigned to the my-account Sample Application in the Data Broker configuration.
+   The Client ID assigned to the My Account OAuth2 Client in the Data Broker configuration.
 This is set to a known value by the setup configuration script and should not typically need to be changed.
 5. SCOPES
    The Scopes requested by the sample.
 A space-separated value like "openid urn:unboundid:scope:manage_account" should be used.